Do Neural Networks Lose Plasticity in a Gradually Changing World?: Introduction

-It is therefore important to consider whether such contrived setting of abrupt task transitions reflects real-world continual learning.
+This distinction matters because real-world non-stationarity is rarely abrupt.
 Consider the evolution of human language.
-Researchers show that the sense of a word may change from time to time, but this happens gradually, as the new and old senses typically co-exist during the change~\cite{kilgarriff1997don,word_sense,covid_sense}.
-For instance, the word ``sick'' traditionally refers to ``illness'' in standard English; however, it has recently adopted new meanings such as ``cool'' or ``crazy'' ~\cite{word_sense}.
+Researchers show that the sense of a word may change from time to time, but this happens gradually, as the new and old senses typically co-exist during the change~\citep{kilgarriff1997don,word_sense,covid_sense}.
+For instance, the word ``sick'' traditionally refers to ``illness'' in standard English; however, it has recently adopted new meanings such as ``cool'' or ``crazy''~\citep{word_sense}.
 This shift marks a transition from a negative sense to a positive one, with both meanings currently being understood by the general public.
-Although findings on such a contrived setting are interesting by themselves, there is an imminent need to study the loss of plasticity in a more realistic setup where the task changes gradually.
-In this paper, we empirically and theoretically show that loss of plasticity is an artifact of abrupt changes in the environment (as hinted in~\cite{abbaslp_RL, Dohare2024, lyle_disentangle}) and can be largely mitigated if the world changes gradually.
-In our setting, we propose to perform input/output interpolation or task sampling to simulate a gradually changing environment.
-We observe that neural networks preserve plasticity magnitudes longer than those under abrupt task changes.
-Therefore, the problem of loss of plasticity ceases to be a major concern in general real-world applications of continual learning as the real-word data distributions shift gradually.

-In certain scenarios where the tasks do change abruptly (e.g., robots in new environments), our work provides simple yet effective smoothing techniques, namely, interpolation and task sampling, to mitigate the loss of plasticity.

-We provide an interpretation of why smooth task transitions mitigate plasticity loss.
-When tasks change abruptly, the error surface also changes abruptly; parameters learned for the previous task may then become trapped in a poor local optimum for the new task, making optimization difficult.
-However, a gradually changing environment induces smoother changes in the error surface, which can guide parameters toward a better optimum for the new task.
-We formalize this intuition through a theoretical analysis.

-In addition, we conduct experiments on four tasks covering both trainability and generalizability (which are two aspects of plasticity).
-Our results indicate that a gradually changing environment preserves plasticity and matches the performance of existing mitigation methods.

-Overall, our work brings new insights and opportunities to the research of loss of plasticity, particularly in formulating a realistic and practical setup.
+In this paper, we investigate the hypothesis that gradually changing environment preserves plasticity.
+We propose to perform input/output interpolation or task sampling to simulate a gradually changing environment.
+We vary the degree of transition abruptness while keeping all other aspects of the benchmark fixed.
+Our empirical results across four benchmarks covering both trainability and generalizability (which are two aspects of plasticity) reveal that plasticity loss is highly sensitive to transition abruptness and that neural networks preserve plasticity magnitudes longer than those under abrupt task changes.
+In addition, we provide theoretical analysis based on the intuition that abrupt task changes cause abrupt shifts in the loss landscape, trapping parameters in poor local optima.
+In contrast, gradual transitions allow the landscape to evolve smoothly, guiding parameters toward better solutions for each new task.